falcie1337/ReCeleste/README.md

 # ReCeleste
-Reimplementing Celeste in Love2D for technical learning purposes
+(Trying) to reimplement Celeste in Love2D for technical learning purposes